pavel-developer/elephantstock/README.md

 ### Technical task

-The technical task wants to be closest as possible with the company dataset and daily challenges for our team.
-For you we created a special company: Dynamic prices is a company with history of fifteen years.
-The company uses an aggressive strategy.
-Each night a special cron job changes the price of each product variant.
+The technical task aims to be as close as possible with our company's dataset and daily challenges for our team.
+Now...
+Imagine a special company: "Dynamic Prices Ltd".
+It was founded about 15 years ago, at the beginning of the year 2005.
+The company has a unique selling strategy: Daily dynamic prices for all the products!
+Each night, a special cron job runs and changes the price of each product variant.
 Each product has four different variants: S, M, L, XL.
+The company has more than 1 million orders.
+The stakeholder team wishes to improve sales this year, and for that it must gather insights about the company's historic sales.
+The company wants to know which products have the best performance, and more specifically, which variants out of those products are the most "successful".
-The company has more than million of orders.
-The stakeholder team wants to have a best selling report for each product variant in the past 30 days, 90 days, 180 days and 365 days.
-The report must contains two import aggregation fileds:
+The insights should come in a form of a report for each product variant in the past 30 days, 90 days, 180 days and 365 days.
+The report must contain two import aggregation fileds:

 - cashFlow.
-The field represents sum of prices
+This field represents the sum of prices.
 - sales.
-The fields represents how many orders are purchaised.
+This field represents the amount of placed orders.

-The output format must be in the JSON format.
-The example of the report can be find below.
-You have access to dataset.
-Please execute the following command on your local machine:
+The output format of the report must be JSON.

+The entire dataset of the company is available to you - Please execute the following command on your local machine to generate it:

 ```
 npm run download-dynamic-prices
 ```

-The command "downloads" all orders in your local machine.
+The command "downloads" all orders to your local machine.
 Each row has the following attributes:

 - productId